 routine.
-You can use this item to select which kind of errors in the POST is sufficient to halt the system.
+You can use this item to select which kind of errors in the POST are sufficient to halt the system.

 Base, Extended and Other Memory Default: All.
-But Keyboard
+But Keyboard ese items show how much memory is available on the system.
+The